cortezpedro/chfem/README.md

 # chfem

-`chfem`, which stands for _Computational Homogenization with the image-based Finite Element Method_, is a software written in C and CUDA C, wrapped in Python, for the computational homogenization of material samples characterized via $\mu$-CT.
+`chfem`, which stands for _Computational Homogenization with the image-based Finite Element Method_, is a software written in C and CUDA, wrapped in Python, for the computational homogenization of material samples characterized via $\mu$-CT.
 As it is, the effective properties that can be evaluated are:

 + Thermal conductivity $\rightarrow$ $\kappa\nabla^{2}u=0$
 + Linear elasticity $\rightarrow$ $\nabla\cdot\mathbf{C}\nabla\mathbf{u}=0$